Why do children play?

-Play is important for your child's development and learning.
+Play is important for children’s development and learning.
 Knowing how you can support your child's play, including how to help them identify and manage risks, goes a long way to helping them grow and thrive.

 Play helps your child: